Send messages to your doctor's office, request prescription refills & more with MyJeffersonHealth. Learn how to sign up today.

-If you or a loved one is diagnosed with Barrett's esophagus, you will receive expert help at the Jefferson Barrett's Esophagus Treatment Center in Philadelphia.
-Our Center is one of only a few dedicated Barrett's centers in the country and the first multidisciplinary center solely dedicated to treating Barrett's esophagus in Philadelphia.
+Jefferson Health's Barrett's Esophagus Treatment Center is one of only a few dedicated Barrett's centers in the United States, and the first multidisciplinary center solely dedicated to treating Barrett's esophagus in Philadelphia.

-The Barrett's Esophagus Treatment Center's multidisciplinary patient care team includes specialists in gastroenterology, pathology and surgery to treat basic and complicated, precancerous cases (dysplastic Barrett's esophagus).
-Our physicians are supported by a registered dietitian who instructs patients on successfully maintaining a healthy diet that can mitigate the effects of reflux (heartburn) that causes their Barrett’s esophagus.
+The Barrett's Esophagus Treatment Center's multidisciplinary patient care team at Jefferson Health includes specialists in gastroenterology, pathology and surgery to treat basic and complicated, precancerous cases (dysplastic Barrett's esophagus).
+Jefferson Health physicians are supported by a registered dietitian who instructs patients on successfully maintaining a healthy diet that can mitigate the effects of reflux (heartburn) that causes their Barrett’s esophagus.

-For cases of esophageal cancer, we are joined by oncologists and radiation therapists of the Kimmel Cancer Center at Jefferson.
+For cases of esophageal cancer, Jefferson Health is joined by oncologists and radiation therapists of the Sidney Kimmel Cancer Center–Jefferson Health.